Contents

 3. Move the tarball into the SciApps directory that you created; e.g.,

-4. cd to the SciApps directory, and uncompress and unpack the tarball; e.g.,
+4. Relocate into the SciApps directory, and uncompress and unpack the tarball; e.g.,

-5. Insert the following line into your ~/.tcshrc file:
+5. Insert the following line into your ~/.bashrc file for bash shell users:

 source ~/SciApps/setup/sciapps.csh tarball

-6. Log out and back in, or source ~/.tcshrc, to initialize SciApps.
+6. For best results, log out and back in to globally initialize SciApps.

-The SciApps User Survey is now closed – thanks for your input!
+The SciApps User Survey closed on 1 May 2009 – thanks for your input!
 The results from this survey (tabulated below) will help to maximize the efficiency of available SciApps administration resources by identifying the specific needs and desires of SciApps users.
 This will allow targeted development of SciApps to make it as useful as possible for IPAC scientists.

 Many thanks for the large number of survey responses.
 The final survey results are summarized below.